 Imagine building your community’s new hospital – the same place where your whole life began.

-Now becoming a reality, the Mission Hospital for Advanced Medicine is a symbol of community and opportunity: more than 300 construction workers who call western North Carolina home are helping build the new facility, and the total value of products and services from local companies is more than $66 million.
-Data from the beginning of this year shows that the Mission Hospital for Advanced Medicine has supported 955 jobs and brought $69 million in new economic activity to western North Carolina along with $22.3 million in new income to Buncombe County.
-The Mission Hospital for Advanced Medicine, in return, is contributing to economic activity in our region and creating opportunities for our neighbors and local business.
+Now becoming a reality, the Mission Hospital North Tower is a symbol of community and opportunity: more than 300 construction workers who call western North Carolina home are helping build the new facility, and the total value of products and services from local companies is more than $66 million.
+Data from the beginning of this year shows that the Mission Hospital North Tower has supported 955 jobs and brought $69 million in new economic activity to western North Carolina along with $22.3 million in new income to Buncombe County.
+The Mission Hospital North Tower, in return, is contributing to economic activity in our region and creating opportunities for our neighbors and local business.